Combretum apiculatum subsp. apiculatum

 Combretum is a Latin name referring to a climbing plant while the term apiculatum refers to the sharp tip of the leaf.
 Many of the Combretum species are climbers although this species is not.

 The red bush willow is a valuable fodder tree for browsing animals; mature green leaves are eaten by kudu, bushbuck, eland, giraffe and elephant.
 Cattle like the leaves when they are about to fall or have fallen, especially when they are least nutritious.
 It is considered as an indicator of mixed veld, good for spring- and summer grazing by most farmers but needs careful management.
-Its fruit pose a threat to livestock, especially the seeds which are poisonous but eaten by brown-headed parrots.
+Its fruits pose a threat to livestock, especially the seeds which are poisonous but eaten by Brown-headed Parrots.
+The sweetly scented flowers are visited by bees and ants.

-The wood is very hard, making it resistant to both borers and termites; it provides useful fencing poles and makes good firewood but as the pieces are not large, they can only be used to make small items of furniture.
+The wood is very hard, making it resistant to both borers and termites; it provides useful fencing poles, mine props and wheel spokes, and makes good furniture, but as the pieces are not large, they can only be used to make small items.
+It also makes good firewood and charcoal.
 The bark is used for tanning leather.
 Medicinally, a decoction of the leaves has been used as a steam bath and as an enema to relieve stomach disorders.
 As treatment for conjunctivitis, an ash from the burnt stem is mixed with white clay and water and the resulting paste is spread over the face.

 Growing Combretum apiculatum subsp. apiculatum